fwmiller/cppip/README.md

 There is also a buffer queue that manages an array of buffer pointers in a First-In-First-Out queue.
 No buffer memory is allocated as part of this data structure, it manages buffer pointers only.
-The queue head and tail are indexes into this array that advance in a circular manner, i.e. when a head or tail index reaches the end of the array, it returns to the first buffer pointer at the beginning of the array.
+The queue head and tail are indexes into this buffer pointer array that advance in a circular manner, i.e. when a head or tail index reaches the end of the array, it returns to the first buffer pointer at the beginning of the array.
 Buffer pointers are inserted at the tail of the queue and removed from the head of the queue.